pinterest/querybook/docs_website/docs/configurations/infra_installation.md

 sidebar_label: Infra Installation
 ---

-By default, the Querybook production image ships only the core packages that ensure it can run.
+By default, the Querybook image build would only the core packages that ensure it can run.

 To add more integrations such as query engines, metastores, or authentications, you would need to install the Python packages yourself.